M-hassan-ch/Creating_NFTs-Polygon-ethers.js-Alchemy-IPFS/README.md

-# Getting Started with Create Next App
+# Getting Started with Create React App
 This project was bootstrapped with [create-react-app](https://reactjs.org/docs/create-a-new-react-app.html).
 ## Available Scripts
 In the project directory, you can run: